 26 Tips for Costa Rica Travel

 1 – Instead of using taxis, take an Uber

-When you get to Costa Rica, you want to have fun while still maintaining your initial budget.
+When you get to Costa Rica, you want to have fun while maintaining your initial budget.
 Therefore, if you are not ready for a horror movie experience with taxi prices, you are better off taking an Uber instead of a taxi.
-Uber services are a cheaper option and much better to use when navigating around.
+Uber services are a cheaper option and much better when navigating around.
 If you do have to take a taxi, ensure that it’s red in color or orange if provided by the airport.

 2 – Public buses also make a decent alternative